Tim-Yu/BrainWear_gait_analysis/README.md

 Example data could be found in the [AX3 website](https://axivity.com/downloads/ax3).

 The raw data collected from the AX3 accelerometer need to be pre-processed using the biobank RF-HMM code.
-Please follow the instruction [Running biobank RF-HMM](https://gitlab.com/computational.oncology/brainwear/blob/Daisy/Running%20biobank%20RF-HMM).
+Please follow the instruction [Biobank RF-HMM code](https://github.com/Tim-Yu/BrainWear_gait_analysis/blob/master/Biobank_data_processing.txt).

 After the initial processing, the raw gz file was converted to the csv file, meanwhile, the activity classification results were stored into the -timeSeries.csv.gz file